chakAs3/storybook-vue-custom-render/README.md

 ### JSX Syntax

-- Label: Rendered Using JSX Syntax
-- Size: Small

-The component is rendered using the JSX syntax.
+The story is rendered using the JSX syntax.
 The `Button` component is rendered with the provided arguments.

 ```javascript
 export const JSXSyntax: Story = {